Sharing is caring!

 Step 3 of making brown sugar simple syrup: the sugar water mixture is cooked over medium heat until the sugar is dissolved.

 Step 3: Heat the pan until the sugar dissolves in the water, stirring occasionally with a silicone spatula.
-Allow the mixture to reach a low simmer for up to 15 minutes.
-This helps the syrup to thicken and the flavor to intensify.
+Allow the mixture to reach a low simmer for up to 15 minutes, but don’t allow it to boil.

 Step 4 of making brown sugar simple syrup: pour your syrup into an airtight bottle for storage.

-Step 4: After 15 minutes, turn the heat off and allow the pan to cool slightly.
+Step 4: After 5-15 minutes, turn the heat off and allow the pan to cool.
 This may take up to 30 minutes.

 feature image of dark brown sugar simple syrup: a bottle of homemade brown sugar simple syrup is sitting on a countertop with a small dish of dark brown sugar to the right of the bottle.